 The Registrar's Office maintains official grades.
 Official transcripts are released only when requested through Kuyper College website: Kuyper College uses Parchment, an outside vendor, to provide electronic or mailed transcripts.
-Transcripts will be withheld if the student has a past-due account with Kuyper College.
+Kuyper College policy, for students with an outstanding bill, is in compliance with legal requirements and best business practices.